-- perform ongoing assessments of pipeline integrity; - identify and characterize applicable threats to pipeline segments that could impact certain high risk areas; - improve data collection, integration and analysis; - repair and remediate pipelines as necessary; and - implement preventive and mitigating actions.
+- perform ongoing assessments of pipeline integrity; - identify and characterize applicable threats to pipeline segments that could impact certain high risk areas; - improve data collection, integration and analysis; - · repair and remediate pipelines as necessary; and - implement preventive and mitigating actions.

 The 2011 Pipeline Safety Act, among other things, increased the maximum civil penalty for pipeline safety violations and directed the Secretary of Transportation to promulgate rules or standards relating to expanded integrity management requirements, automatic or remote-controlled valve use, excess flow valve use, leak detection system installation and testing to confirm the material strength of pipe operating above 30% of specified minimum yield strength in HCAs.
 Consistent with the 2011 Pipeline Safety Act, PHMSA finalized rules that increased the maximum administrative civil penalties for violation of the pipeline safety laws and regulations to \$200,000 per violation per day, with a maximum of \$2,000,000 for a related series of violations.
-In January 2024, those maximum civil penalties were increased to \$266,015 and \$2,660,135, respectively, to account for inflation.
+In December 2024, those maximum civil penalties were increased to \$272,926 and \$2,729,245, respectively, to account for inflation.
 The PHMSA has also issued a final rule applying safety regulations to certain rural low-stress hazardous liquid pipelines that were not covered previously by some of its safety regulations.

 Following legislation enacted by Congress, PHMSA has issued or proposed regulations that either seek to impose new obligations on pipeline operations or expand existing pipeline safety requirements to previously unregulated pipelines.
 For example, in November 2021, PHMSA issued a final rule that imposes safety regulations on approximately 400,000 miles of previously unregulated onshore gas gathering lines that, among other things, will impose criteria for inspection and repair of fugitive emissions, extend reporting requirements to all gas gathering operators and apply a set of minimum safety requirements to certain gas gathering pipelines with large diameters and high operating pressures.
 Separately, in June 2021, PHMSA issued an Advisory Bulletin advising pipeline and pipeline facility operators of applicable requirements to update their inspection and maintenance plans for the elimination of hazardous leaks and minimization of natural gas released from pipeline facilities in accordance with the PIPES Act of 2020.
 PHMSA, together with state regulators, completed inspection of these plans in 2022.
 Additionally, in August 2022, PHMSA finalized the rule entitled "Pipeline Safety: Safety of Gas Transmission Pipelines, Repair Criteria, Integrity Management Improvements, Cathodic Protection, Management of Change and Other Related Amendments," which adjusted the repair criteria for pipelines in HCAs, created new criteria for pipelines in non-HCAs and strengthened integrity management assessment requirements, among other items.
-We do not expect our operations to be affected by these new rules any differently than other similarly situated midstream companies.
+However, in August 2024, the U.S. Court of Appeals for the D.C.
+Circuit vacated aspects of the 2022 rule relating to high-frequency-electric resistance welding, repair requirements of cracks relating to maximum allowable operating pressure, corrosive constituents, and the dent-safety-factor standard.
+In April 2024, PHMSA promulgated a final rule that amended Federal pipeline safety regulations to incorporate more than 20 new or updated voluntary, consensus industry technical standards to allow pipeline operators to use current technologies and improved materials.
+We do not expect our operations to be affected by these new rules or rule changes any differently than other similarly situated midstream companies.